Lucas-TY/Butterfly/lab-1/CardModule/CardModule_readme.txt

 		+ deck (read only)
 			- An array of cards intialized with 81 unique and randomly sorted cards when Set instance is created.
 				+ will appear to have 69 cards in the beginning since 12 cards were removed and added to the hand.

+	- Public methods:
+		+ deal_card!
+			- Purpose: removes a card from the deck and returns that card.

+		+ remaining_amount
+			- Purpose: returns the amount of cards left in the deck

+		+ is_empty?
+			- Purpose: returns whether the deck is empty or not

+Display Class

+	- Initialize a hand
+		+ Create an instance of DisplayCardSet
+			- example:
+				+ displayCardSetInstance = DisplayCardSet.new

+	- Instance variables:
 		+ hand (read only)
 			- An array of cards, initialized to 12 cards from the deck.

 	- Public methods:
-		+ deal_hand!
+		+ deal_full_hand!
 			- Purpose: update the hand with new cards from the deck
 			- Optional paramter: indices
 				+ an array of indices to replace cards selected by the player